mohitydv09/nlp-final-project/README.md

 **Unconditional caption:** there is a man standing in a room with a whiteboard

 **Conditional caption:** _a photography of_ a man standing in a room with a whiteboard

+# Running the code
+## Downloading all the required files

+## Preparing your environment